 Scholarly Commons Citation

 Tague, Peter W., "Representing Indigents in Serious Criminal Cases in England's Crown Court: The Advocates' Performance and Incentives" (1999).
 Georgetown Law Faculty Publications and Other Works.
-Paper 701.
+701.